FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1984/1984-09-23-the-lena-zavaroni-club-get-together.md

 layout: post
 title: The Lena Zavaroni Club Get Together &#124; 23 September 1984
 maintitle: The Lena Zavaroni Club Get Together
+suffix: Currently the London Hotel used is unknown
 subtitle: Unknown London Hotel
 description: Members of the Lena Zavaroni Club have an afternoon 'get together', where Lena is the guest of honour.
 She chats to fans and signs autographs.
 post_description: Members of the Lena Zavaroni Club have an afternoon 'get together', where Lena is the guest of honour.
 She chats to fans and signs autographs.